Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: Introduction

 In the end, we briefly discuss applications to the case of the minimization of the expectation of a strongly convex function (see Corollary \ref{cor:convexFct}).
-Also, we discuss additional uniform boundedness conditions on the second moments of the Yosida approximates, akin to some of the assumptions considered in \cite{AsiDuchi2019,EisenmannStillfjordWilliamson2022} in the special case of a convex function and restricted to a linear setting, which allow us to derive fast nonasymptotic guarantees (see Theorem \ref{thm:mainFast}).
+Also, we discuss additional uniform boundedness conditions on the second moments of the Yosida approximates, akin to some of the assumptions considered in \cite{AsiDuchi2019,EisenmannStillfjordWilliamson2022} in the special case of a convex function and restricted to a linear setting, which allow us to derive fast nonasymptotic guarantees (see Theorem \ref{thm:mainFast}).\footnote{Over Hilbert-Hadamard spaces, these quantitative results in particular apply to the setting of \cite{Bacak2018,OhtaPalfia2015}, both of which do not provide explicit rates, neither in mean nor almost surely.
+Instead, the latter only briefly discusses the possibility of constructing fast estimates for the special cases of minimizing a finite sum of strongly convex functions (see \cite[Proposition 5.7]{OhtaPalfia2015} and the discussion thereafter) or of Sturm's strong law of large numbers (see \cite[Remark 6.8]{OhtaPalfia2015}).
+It should however be noted that \cite{OhtaPalfia2015} is set in the more general setting of spaces with curvature bounded above.}